readysteady/formeze/README.md

 After calling `parse` you can check that the form is valid by calling the `#valid?` method.
-If it isn't you can call the `errors` method which will return an array of error messages to display to the user.
+If it isn't you can call the `errors` method which will return an array of error messages to display to the end user.

+You can also use `errors_on?` and `errors_on` to check for and select error messages specific to a single field.

 Field options